How can I help you?

 The Vue PDF Viewer component supports loading PDF files from AWS S3 using either the standalone or the server-backed PDF Viewer.
-The following steps demonstrate both approaches.
+The following sections demonstrate both approaches and include prerequisites and security guidance.

 Using the standalone PDF Viewer